BlafKing/sd-civitai-browser-plus/README.md

 # Changelog 📋

+<h3>v2.1.0</h3>

+* Feature: "Overwrite any existing previews, tags or descriptions" Toggle in Update tab.
+* Feature: Added content type "All" to model scanning to select all content types.

+---
 <h3>v2.0.1</h3>

-* Feature: Added content type "All" to model scanning to select all content types.
 * Bug fix: Folders starting with "." now no longer show sub folders.
 * Bug fix: Added headers to simulate browser request.
 (May fix issues for users from Russia)